JPANet Frequently Asked Questions

 How do I join?

-Sign up using the form at the top of the page.
-We encourage individuals to join and share the resources and the action alerts with other members of their local churches.
+Sign up on this page, or email UCCTakeAction@ucc.org with your name and email and we’ll do the rest!
+We encourage individuals to join and share the resources and action alerts with other members of their local churches.
 While the system is set up to register individuals, local churches can also sign up by designating a Local Church Contact person who will liaise between the JPANet and the Church.
 As the system is web-based however, the more individuals who are signed up, the more who are able to take action on important legislative issues.